BrettMiller47/BrettMiller47/README.md

 ### Hi there 👋

 Although my GitHub 🟩 may not show it, I've been actively engaged in programming for years!
-My coding origin story began with some R and Python back in 2019 while I was at Penn State.
-After joining an Operations Leadership Program with my Supply Chain & Information Systems degree, I was amazed at the speed reducing power of VBA.
-More recently I started focusing on coding full-time and graduated the University of Denver's coding bootcamp for full-stack web development.
-I'm excited to see what I can build next!
+My coding origin story began with some R and Python in 2019 while I was at Penn State studying Supply Chain & Information Systems.
+Later, during my two years at an Operations Leadership Program, I came to understand the speed reducing power of VBA for Excel.
+In July 2022 I decided to focus on coding full-time and graduated the University of Denver's full-stack coding bootcamp in October.

 🔭 Current Project -- Start/Sit deficit tracker for ESPN fantasy football leagues.
 Check out the [repo](https://github.com/BrettMiller47/start-sit-deficit)!